Computers and printing

 Printing, photocopying, and scanning

-The Science Library has three print-copy-scan machines that work with Stanford’s campus-wide, cloud-based printing system.
+The Science Library has two print-copy-scan machines that work with Stanford’s campus-wide, cloud-based printing system.
 You can send print requests to any print-copy-scan machine within the libraries and student computing areas.
 Black & white printing and copying is $0.12 per printed side of page.
 If you print or copy a two sided document (duplex) you will be charged $0.24.
 Color printing and copying is $0.16 per printed side of page.
 If you print or copy a two sided document (duplex) you will be charged $0.32.
 Scanning is free.
 For more information, see VPTL Printing Resources.

 How to pay for printing and photocopying